orcwg/orcwg/cyber-resilience-sig/README.md

 #### Specification on principles for cyber resilience for open source

-This specification is intended to be somewhat of an equivalent of the type A horizontal standard that addresses the requirements spelled out in  [Annex I, Part I, point (1)][] but specifically targeted at the development of open source components and with a focus on the due diligence obligations of manufacturers.
+This specification is intended address the requirements spelled out in [Annex I, Part I, point (1)][] but specifically targeted at the development of open source components and with a focus on the due diligence obligations of manufacturers.
 It will build on the white papers on [SBOMS][], [due diligence][], and [security attestations][] mentioned above.

 This specification aims to address the following issue: